jakecyr/slim-javascript-http-request/README.md

 # Slim Http JavaScript Object
 Slim Http JavaScript Object to make GET and POST requests.
-An alternative to the larger jQuery library is only the http object is required.
+An alternative to the larger jQuery library if only the http object is required.
+Can also be used with the Vue.js library for HTTP requests.

 ## Usage